clawfire/portfolio/content/_posts/2025-07-29-ux-design-thinking-workshop-at-loic.md

   name: House of Startups
   url: https://houseofstartups.lu/
 fmContentType: Event
-lastmod: 2025-07-29T09:22:45.183Z
+lastmod: 2025-07-30T08:58:40.745Z
 ---
-On September 23, 2025, I’ll have the pleasure of co-facilitating a workshop dedicated to Design Thinking and UX at the House of Startups in the heart of Luxembourg.
+On September 23, 2025, I’ll have the pleasure of co-facilitating a workshop dedicated to Design Thinking and UX at the Open Innovation Club of the House of Startups in the heart of Luxembourg.
 Organized in partnership with UX Republic, this event is for anyone eager to put users back at the center of innovation.

 ## Why join this workshop?